A. What is Enlightenment?

 One profound effect of the revolution and its wars was a sense of nationalism among French citizens.
 For the first time, they were fighting for themselves rather than for a king.
 They began to identify themselves with the French nation-state.
 The military grew stronger, not only because of governmental reforms but also because of the soldiers’ fervor.

 This was the tide that brought Napoleon to power in 1799.
 A career soldier who had risen through the ranks of the army, he led a coup against the fractured government and declared himself the new emperor.
 He proscripted a national army into the most powerful military force the world had ever seen, save perhaps for the British navy.
 He then began a campaign of French expansionism.
 His objectives were to secure France to its “natural borders”, to eliminate the belligerent governments around him, and even, ironically, to spread liberalism by force.
 He had a powerful effect on the peoples nearby.
 Inspired by the French spirit, they too caught the fever of nationalism.
 By necessity, it had to be a militaristic nationalism so they could defend themselves.
 By 1815, an allied coalition was finally able to capture Napoleon.
-France, like the rest of Europe, fell under monarchical rule once again – but the seeds of democracy had been sown.
+France, like the rest of Europe, fell under monarchical rule once again – but the spirit of democracy was not forgotten.

 The American and French Revolutions were the first major experiments in nationalism and liberal democracy.
 With such mixed results, they left the rest of the world in a state of confusion for the next century.